ethanokamura/surfbored/lib/README.md

 ```
 lib/features/
-      |-- login/ to handle user login page
+    ├── login/                    # Handles user login page
-      |
-      |-- registration/ to handle user registration
+    ├── registration/             # Handles user registration
-      |
-      |-- home/ to handle the main navigation logic this contains the bottom nav bar
+    ├── home/                     # Handles the main navigation logic, including the bottom nav bar
-      |
-      |-- posts/ to handle the posts features such as viewing or editing a post
+    ├── posts/                    # Handles the posts features such as viewing or editing a post
-      |
-      |-- boards/ to handle the boards features such as viewing or editing a board
+    ├── boards/                   # Handles the boards features such as viewing or editing a board
-      |
-      |-- profile/ to handle the user features such as viewing or editing your profile
+    ├── profile/                  # Handles user features such as viewing or editing your profile
-      |
-      |-- create/ to handle the creating an activity or board
+    └── create/                   # Handles creating an activity or board
 ```